tomohisa/dcb-events.github.io/docs/libraries/specification.md

 ## Tag

-A `Tag` can add domain specific metadata to an event allowing for custom partitioning Usually a tag represents a concept of the domain, e.g. the type and id of an entity like `product:p123`
+A `Tag` can add domain-specific metadata to an event, allowing for custom partitioning.

-- It _MUST_ satisfy the regular expression `/^[[:alnum:]\-\_\:]{1,150}`
+Usually, a tag represents a concept of the domain, e.g. the type and id of an entity like `product:p123`

 - It _CAN_ represent a key/value pair such as `product:123` but that is irrelevant to the Event Store

 ## AppendCondition

 - It _MUST_ contain a [Query](#query)
-- It _MUST_ contain the "expected ceiling" that is _either_ a
+- It _MUST_ contain the "safe point" that is _either_ a
-  - [SequencePosition](#sequenceposition) - representing the highest position that the client was aware of while building the decision model. *Note:* This number can be _higher_ than the position of the last event matching the Query.
+  - [SequencePosition](#sequenceposition) - representing the highest position the client was aware of while building the decision model.
+The Event Store must disregard the events before the Safe Point while checking the condition for appending events. *Note:* This number can be _higher_ than the position of the last event matching the Query.
   - `NONE` - no event must match the specified [Query](#query)

 ```
 AppendCondition {
   query: Query
-  expectedCeiling: SequencePosition|NONE
+  safePoint: SequencePosition|NONE
 }
 ```